escolmebartlebooth/usdc-t1-p5-vehicle-detection/README.md

 The tuning parameters for this function are the color space of the image and the number of bins to generate the histogram across.
 The bin range should relfect the extent of the image pixels.

 The idea behind using features from this function is that the color intensities of a car are likely to be different to the intensities of a non-car image.
-This can be seen in the image below, where 32 bins were applied across a YUV color space image:
+This can be seen in the image below, where 32 bins were applied across a YCrCb color space image:

 ![alt text][image1b]